15 of the Most Famous Golf Courses around the World

 It’s no surprise that an Irish golf course has made it onto our list.
-With the incredible rugged landscapes and unforgiving coastal winds, golfing in Ireland or Northern Ireland is both a challenging and beautiful experience.
+With the incredible rugged landscapes and unforgiving coastal winds, golfing in Ireland or golfing in Northern Ireland is both a challenging and beautiful experience.
 The Republic of Ireland is fast becoming a key destination for golf holidays but we simply can’t go without mentioning a Northern Ireland course, the famous Royal County Down Golf Club and regular contender in Top 100 lists.
 It’s often compared to Royal Portrush, with the two clubs going head to head to be the best golf course in the Norther Ireland region.
 Nestled at the foothills of the Mourne Mountains and still upholding many of golfing’s old traditions, this is a great place to play.

 10. Kingsbarns Golf Links, near St. Andrews (Scotland)

-Ranked in the ‘Worldwide Top 100 Golf Courses Outside the United States’, Kingsbarns is an 18 hole 72 par links course that every golfer should get to know.
+Ranked in the ‘Worldwide Top 100 Golf Courses Outside the United States’, Kingsbarns Golf Links is an 18 hole 72 par links course that every golfer should get to know.
 A dream to play for avid golfers, this course offers spellbinding views.
 And with such a beautiful seaside location along the Fife coastline, sunsets are pretty amazing too.
 Co-hosting the annual European Tour’s Alfred Dunhill Links Championship (together with the Old Course at St Andrews and Carnoustie Golf Links), this is one of the most prestigious places to tee off in Scotland.

 The Kingsbarns experience is something of a traditional one and the club aims to deliver the most excellent service to all of its guests.
-So if you’re looking for prominent, high-status course together with a friendly service from a very passionate team, this is the place to be for your next golf holiday.
+So if you’re looking for a prominent, high-status course together with a friendly service from a very passionate team, this is the place to be for your next golf holiday.

 11. Monte Rei Golf Course, Algarve (Portugal)

 This signature golf course ranks as the number 1 golf course in Portugal.
 Set in the beautiful Eastern Algarve, a golfing holiday here is fantastic for the entire family.
 The towns of Faro, Olhão, Tavira and Monte Gordo are all worth a visit and the beaches will keep everyone happy.
 The course itself is designed by golf legend, Jack Nicklaus and shortly after opening to the public in 2007, this new course quickly established a reputation of being the best course in the country.
-The beautiful course features five stunning lakes and there is also a great driving range on site for practice.
+The beautiful course features five stunning lakes and there is also a great driving range on-site for practice.